Published: January 2019 | Updated: September 2022

 Once again, Saccharomyces boulardii, the yeast-based strain of probiotic used as FullBucket's core probiotic, promotes the growth of good gut microbiota.

-This strain of yeast has been studied a lot and has been shown to improve digestion and your horse’s ability to get nutrients out of the expensive feed you’re scooping out.
+This strain of yeast has been studied extensively and has been shown to improve digestion and your horse’s ability to get nutrients out of the expensive feed you’re scooping out.

 This yeast is particularly beneficial for senior horses needing additional help maintaining weight because they have lost some of their ability to process food and absorb certain essential nutrients in their large intestine.